 A suicide bomber detonated an explosives-packed vehicle in a suburb of the capital, wounding 14 people and damaging one of Shiite Islam's holiest shrines, state media and witnesses reported.

-State news agency SANA said the vehicle exploded in a garage 50 metres (yards) from the Sayyida Zeinab shrine.
+The state news agency SANA said the vehicle exploded in a garage 50 metres (yards) from the Sayyida Zeinab shrine.
 There was "substantial damage in the area of the blast," and "the terrorist who carried out the operation was killed."

 "Government forces have surrounded the neighbourhood of Tareek al-Sad in preparation to storm the area," it said.